 How your company treats customers affects their behavior – for better or for worse.
 If it provides a frictionless customer experience, your company will not only gain satisfied repeat customers, but customer advocates, too.
 In an era where people air their grievances to an audience of millions via social media, stories of brands going above and beyond are gaining media attention and consumer trust and wallet.

 At this juncture, it’s well worth noting the words of Warren Buffett who said, “It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently.”
-In the customer experience space, doing things differently takes strategy.
+In the modern customer experience space, doing things differently takes strategy.

-How to Create a Customer Experience Strategy
+Creating a Customer Experience Strategy

 Brands that excel in customer experience don’t do so by chance.
 They know how to create a customer experience strategy (and they execute it down to the letter).

-A customer experience strategy is the process of defining, planning and documenting a company-wide approach to providing a frictionless customer experience by understanding customer behavior and exceeding customer expectations.
+Creating a customer experience strategy is the process of defining, planning and documenting a company-wide approach to providing a frictionless customer experience by understanding customer behavior and exceeding customer expectations.

 The key to creating an effective customer experience strategy is to remove friction – the resistance a customer encounters when they move through the customer lifecycle.
 This can be anything from ‘speed bumps,’ like long customer service waiting times, or ‘roadblocks,’ such as escalated customer service enquiries.

-Customer Experience Best Practices
+Modern Customer Experience Strategy Best Practices

 PwC’s ‘Future of Customer Experience’ 2018 survey found that, “in the US, even when people love a company or product, 59% will walk away after several bad experiences, 17% after just one bad experience.”
-So, perhaps now more than ever, it’s essential for your company to remove friction from the customer experience.
+So, perhaps now more than ever, it’s essential for your company to remove friction from customer interactions.

-- Treat Customers Like People (Not Numbers) For a Modern Customer Experience
+Treat Customers Like People (Not Numbers) For a Modern Customer Experience

 Growth is good but, when your customer service team goes from managing a handful of customers a week to 100 customers a day, it becomes difficult to keep track of service enquiries.